 Staff knew their responsibilities if they had concerns about the safety of children, young people and adults who were vulnerable due to their circumstances.
-The practice had safeguarding policies and procedures to provide staff with information about identifying, reporting and dealing with suspected abuse.
+The practice had safeguarding policies and procedures to provide staff with information about identifying suspected abuse but it did not contain details about reporting and dealing with suspected abuse.
 We saw evidence that staff received safeguarding training.
-Staff knew about the signs and symptoms of abuse and neglect and how to report concerns.
+Staff knew about the signs and symptoms of abuse and neglect but there was no information in the practice about how to report abuse to the local authorities.
+Within four working days, the practice manager sent us evidence of an updated policy with the relevant contact details on it.

 The practice had a whistleblowing policy.
 Staff told us they felt confident they could raise concerns without fear of recrimination.